SarahHarrington/my-retail/README.md

 myRetail API is a case study creating an end-to-end products API that will aggreate data from multiple sources.

+API URL on Heroku: [http://myretail-case-study.herokuapp.com/products/](http://myretail-case-study.herokuapp.com/products/)

 ## Getting Started

-Follow the instrcutions below to get a copy of this project up and running on your local machine for development.
+Follow the instructions below to get a copy of this project up and running on your local machine for development.

 ### Prerequisities

-To run this project, you will need the below
+To run this project, you will need the below:

-Node.js - click [here](https://nodejs.org/en/download/package-manager/) to for your specific operating system.
+Node.js - click [here](https://nodejs.org/en/download/package-manager/) for your specific operating system.

 Express